The Ji-Tong line stretches for over 800 kilometres from Jining to Tongliao. This remarkable provincial railway was not opened until

 The sheer size and scale of

-these QJ's (Qian Jin -
+these QJ's (Qian Jin - 'Advance')

-'Advance') can be best
+can be best appreciated by

-to the figure standing in front of
+standing in front of the

-the bufferbeam of QJ6981.
+bufferbeam of QJ6981.
 The

 overall length of engine and